ainsleydev/website/content/posts/optimise-seo/index.md

 ### Takeaways

-We know that Google limit's the amount of time spent on processing rendering dynamic content passed as it's heavy on resources and take's a lot longer to index.
+We know that Google limits the amount of time spent on processing rendering dynamic content passed as it's heavy on resources and takes a lot longer to index.
 With that in mind, how can we expect Google to see all of our lovely, well written content, if it has to render it?
 It's detrimental to on-page SEO.

 JS should be used to progressively enhance the websites you develop and add additional features and behaviour such as animation. **It should not be used to display content that Google might find difficult to index.** We want to ensure all the content we have written is visible on this first `wave` of indexing.

-> With server-side rendering, whenever you want to see a new web page, you have to go out and get it, this is analogous
+> With server-side rendering, whenever you want to see a new web page, you have to go out and get it.
+This is analogous
 > to you driving over to the supermarket every time you want to eat.
 With client-side rendering, you go to the
 > supermarket once and spend 45 minutes walking around buying a bunch of food for the month.
 Then, whenever you want to
 > eat, you just open the fridge.”